abernal30/mypweb/book/AFP/06-Credit-analysis.md

-In this chapter, we will cover Credit allocation (loan origination) by applying Big Data.
+In this chapter, we will cover credit allocation analysis (loan origination).
 The database credit.xlsx has historical information on Lendingclub, <https://www.lendingclub.com/> fintech marketplace bank at scale.
 On the spreadsheets, you will find the variable description.
 The original data set has at least 2 million observations and 150